 Before a broker can obtain a license, they need to meet a number of requirements.
 They are also required to maintain these protocols in place if they wish to retain their license for the long term.

 - Segregated Accounts According to CySec, a Forex or Binary Options broker is required to hold the funds of the Investor in a segregated trust account.
 This means that the funds are held independently by a third party that are not part of the broker’s other business funds.
-This benefits the client as their funds are kept safe from the adverse effects of scams and broker bankruptcy.
+This benefits the client as their funds are kept safe from the adverse effects of binary option scams and broker bankruptcy.

 - Open Operations.
 Brokers who want to obtain the CySec regulation have to make certain that they open their books and operations to the CySec investigators.
 This will mean that brokers are required to implement general business best practices before they open their operations to the regulator